 What will I need for this project?

 Answering this question will reveal what your EBOM is.
 Remember, you do not want to create an EBOM from an estimate.
 The only instance where an estimate or a range is acceptable is when a time frame for the project is determined.
-When determining the EBOM, you need to create an EBOM for one product, and then multiply that by the number of products the project is requesting.
+When determining the EBOM, you need to create an EBOM for one product and multiply that by the number of products the project is requesting.

 How do the materials in the EBOM operate correctly?